kle510/socket-programming/README.md

 # Socket Programming
+A client/server communication application using socket programming and TCP/UDP protocols to receive binary data, perform binary computations, and display the results on the command terminal.

 ## Foreward
-The program follows the format as specified by the project instruction.
 The servers boot up preceding the client.
 The client is run by the command ./client <filename>, where file name is an input text file (command line argument) containing a list of commands separated by commas in the format of "decision,number1,number2", where decision is "and" or "or", the first binary number, and the second binary number.
 The client sends the lines of the text file to the edge server.
 The edge server makes a determination on each line iteratively on whether or not it is an "and" or  "or" command, and sends it to the server_and and server_or back-end servers.
 The backend servers perform the computations, forwards the computational result back to the edge server, and shuts down.
 The edge server prints the collective results, aggregates them, and sends them back to the client, and shuts down.
 The client, prints out the results, and shuts down.

 NOTE: modified versions of Beej's Networking Guide were used to start and close the TCP and UDP sockets.
 All processing code was self-developed, with the help of Beej's C  Guide and cplusplus.com